How-to: Drupal Paragraphs

 In Drupal 8+, you still have the option to use a text area in the form of the Text Area Paragraph, but you also have new tools, new content containers, and new ways to put that content on your pages.

 Paragraph Types are content containers that allow you to create "chunks" of content throughout your site.
 With Drupal 8+ paragraphs, you are now free to place a Text Area Paragraph on a page, followed by a Card Paragraph, followed by another Text Area Paragraph, and then a Banner Paragraph.
 The main idea with Paragraph Types, is that they create the flexibility for you to put content on your page in different visual displays.

 How do I use Drupal Paragraphs?

-Our Drupal 8 User Guide is packed full of all of the information you need to create and use Drupal Paragraph Types.
+Our Stanford Sites Drupal User Guide is packed full of all of the information you need to create and use Drupal Paragraph Types.